 1959: Beginning of a shallow but lengthy recession lasting until 1962.
 Stocks largely flat.

 1952: Shallow recession.
 One of the few years with flat returns since post-WWII Reconstruction and advent of Bretton Woods.

 1945: End of WWII, the beginning of Bretton Woods.

 1938: Inflationary bear market, stocks lost over 50% in less than 18 months.

 1931: Great Depression – stocks fall over 70% from top to bottom.

 1924: End of the shortest depression in our nation’s history.
 Only period of the “Roaring 20’s” where stocks fell.

 1917: 40% Decline in the stock market.

 There are a lot of interesting facts I could unpack here but I'll just stick to the highlights.
 First, there has never been a 50% decline in the stock market outside of this 7-year cycle.
 The worst day in 2001 and 2008 took place on the exact same day of the calendar (not the Gregorian calendar though).
-Until 2018, the stock market only fell in excess of 10% three times and it did twice during this 7-year cycle on the exact same day (again, not the Gregorian calendar.)
+The stock market has only declined in excess of 10% in a single day on three occasions, and it did twice during this 7-year cycle on the exact same day (again, not the Gregorian calendar.)